 As is often the case in a small town, New Brockton doesn't have a public transportation system that people use for their commute.

-The percentage of adults in New Brockton who are college-educated is close to the national average for all communities of 21.84%: 17.32% of the adults in New Brockton have a bachelor's degree or advanced degree.
+The education level of New Brockton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.32% of adults 25 and older in New Brockton have a college degree.

 The per capita income in New Brockton in 2022 was $29,607, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,428 for a family of four.
 However, New Brockton contains both very wealthy and poor people as well.